Cap-n-Proud/Bailey-Libraries/README.md

 # Bailey-Libraries
-This is the Arduino librares needed to setup and run Bailey
+This is to collect Arduino libraries needed to setup and run Bailey